Brain-derived neurotrophic factor (BDNF) Suggest an improvement to this article

 BDNF plays critical roles in gene expression

-Other proteins in the neurotrophin family include nerve growth factor, neurotrophin 3, neurotrophin 4, cerebral dopamine neurotrophic factor (which has relevance for Parkinson's disease), and mesencephalic astrocyte derived neurotrophic factor (which has relevance for stroke).[2]
-[3]
+Other proteins in the neurotrophin family include nerve growth factor, neurotrophin 3, neurotrophin 4, cerebral dopamine neurotrophic factor (which has relevance for Parkinson's disease), and mesencephalic astrocyte-derived neurotrophic factor (which has relevance for stroke).[14]
+[15]

 Controversy exists as to whether BDNF traverses the blood-brain barrier

-The endothelial cells of the blood-brain barrier also prevent diffusion of potentially harmful molecules or pathogens into the central nervous system.
-BDNF's relatively large size and hydrophilic surface likely restrict its passage across the barrier.[5]
+The endothelial cells of the blood-brain barrier also prevent the diffusion of potentially harmful molecules or pathogens into the central nervous system.
+BDNF's relatively large size and hydrophilic surface likely restrict its passage across the barrier.[17]
 However, these features appear to apply to the proBDNF form of the protein, and whether the smaller, mature form of BDNF can traverse the barrier is unclear.

 Animal studies allow for a more extensive examination of the importance of BDNF.
-In one study, mice engaged in a one-week period of voluntary exercise followed by a multi-day water maze trial, which tested the ability of the mice to recall the location of a submerged platform.[19]
-Mice that were allowed to exercise required less time to find the platform than those that remained sedentary prior to the trial.
-But blocking BDNF by using a selective inhibitor during the exercise period resulted in total loss of these effects as the mice returned to a sedentary performance level.
-Mice that were the fastest learners and had the best recall also had the highest expression levels of BDNF mRNA present in their cells.These results offer strong evidence that BDNF is central to the animals' ability to learn and remember spatial information.
+In one study, mice engaged in one week of voluntary exercise followed by a multi-day water maze trial, which tested the ability of the mice to recall the location of a submerged platform.[25]
+Mice allowed to exercise required less time to find the platform than those that remained sedentary before the trial.
+However, blocking BDNF by using a selective inhibitor during the exercise period resulted in a total loss of these effects as the mice returned to a sedentary performance level.
+Mice with the fastest learners and the best recall also had the highest expression levels of BDNF mRNA present in their cells.
+These results suggest that BDNF is central to the animals' ability to learn and remember spatial information.

 BDNF participates in the mind-body connection

 Yoga is an ancient Indian practice that engages the mind and body through physical poses, breathing techniques, and meditation.
 Robust scientific evidence has demonstrated that yoga benefits both mental and physical health.
-A study of 26 experienced meditators in a three-month yoga and meditation retreat observed a threefold increase in mean BDNF plasma levels among participants relative to pre-retreat levels.[20]
+A study of 26 experienced meditators in a three-month yoga and meditation retreat observed a threefold increase in mean BDNF plasma levels among participants relative to pre-retreat levels.[26]
 The average self-reported scores for depression and anxiety (which were considered low even at the beginning of the retreat) decreased by approximately 60 percent.
 Mixed results were seen in changes to several inflammatory markers.
-Some changes were consistent with an expectation of a reduced inflammatory immune status, but plasma levels of multiple proinflammatory factors actually increased over the course of the retreat.
+Some changes were consistent with an expectation of a reduced inflammatory immune status, but plasma levels of multiple proinflammatory factors increased over the retreat.
 The study's authors speculated that the net effect of the retreat may have been to optimize the surveillance capabilities of the immune system.

 Intense mental training increases BDNF levels